tkhamez/eve-sso-php/README.md

         // Add all required scopes.
         ['esi-mail.read_mail.v1', 'esi-skills.read_skills.v1'],

-        // Optionally use your own HTTP client.
+        // Optionally, use your own HTTP client.
         httpClient: new GuzzleHttp\Client(),

         // Optionally add a logger to log exception that are caught from libraries